OpenAgentsInc/openagents/docs/chat_log.md

 3. Optimize the streaming response for better performance
 4. Update the homepage to use HTMX for sending the initial message
 5. Implement the AI response generation logic in the `streamResponse` method
+6. Ensure all existing functionality works alongside the new SSE implementation